-Ischemic colitis (IC) is inflammation of the large intestine (colon).
-It occurs when for one reason or another, not enough blood flows to the colon.
-IC is most common among those over the age of 60, though it can occur at any age (Baixauli, et al., 2003).
+Ischemic colitis (IC) is an inflammatory condition of the large intestine, or colon.
+It develops when there isn’t enough blood flow to the colon.
+IC can occur at any age, but it’s most common among those over the age of 60.

-Chronic (long-term) IC is caused by hardening of the arteries (atherosclerosis).
-In cases of chronic IC, the condition often resolves itself.
-It may also go away with mild treatment, such as a short-term liquid diet and antibiotics.
+A buildup of plaque inside the arteries (atherosclerosis) can cause chronic, or long-term, IC.
+This condition may also go away with mild treatment, such as a short-term liquid diet and antibiotics.

-Acute (sudden) IC is usually caused by a blood clot.
-Acute IC is a medical emergency and must be treated quickly.
-The mortality rate is high if gangrene (tissue death) occurs in the colon.
+IC is also known as mesenteric artery ischemia, mesenteric vascular disease, or colonic ischemia.
+A blood clot usually causes acute (sudden and short-term) IC.
+Acute IC is a medical emergency and requires treatment quickly.
+The mortality rate is high if gangrene, or death of tissue, occurs in the colon.

-A blood clot can block the mesenteric arteries and stop or reduce blood flow.
-Clots are more common in patients with irregular heartbeat (arrhythmia).
+A blood clot can also block the mesenteric arteries and stop or reduce blood flow.
+Clots are more common in people with an irregular heartbeat, or arrhythmia.

-You have increased risk of developing IC if you
+You also have a higher risk of developing IC if you:

-According to the Cleveland Clinic Journal of Medicine, 60 percent of patients with IC feel mild to moderate abdominal pain (Baixauli, et al., 2003).
-This pain often occurs suddenly and feels like stomach cramps.
-Some blood may be present in the stool, although bleeding is not severe.
-Lots of blood in the stool may indicate a different problem such as Crohn’s disease, colorectal cancer, or hemorrhoids.
+Most people with IC feel mild to moderate abdominal pain.
+This pain often occurs suddenly and feels like a stomach cramp.
+Some blood may also be present in the stool, but the bleeding shouldn’t be severe.
+Excessive blood in the stool may be a sign of a different problem, such as colon cancer, or an inflammatory bowel disease like Crohn’s disease.

 Other symptoms include:

 IC can be hard to diagnose.
-According to the Cleveland Clinic Journal of Medicine, IC is easily mistaken for inflammatory bowel disease, a group of diseases that includes Crohn’s disease and ulcerative colitis (Baixauli, et al., 2003).
+It can easily be mistaken for inflammatory bowel disease, a group of diseases that includes Crohn’s disease and ulcerative colitis.

-- a Doppler ultrasound or CT scan to create images of the blood vessels and intestines
+- An ultrasound or CT scan can create images of your blood vessels and intestines.

 Mild cases of IC are often treated with: